echeran/smile-of-murugan/webbook/chapter15.md

 ulcer; according to another version, from a venereal disease.

-However he did not shatter his limbs by the terrible fall, but landed softly in the arms of a holy man who just at that moment appeared unexpectedly at the bottom of the gopura and who was none else but the god Murukaṉ himself.
-After having thus saved Aruṇakiri's life he expelled from his heart the threefold craving— *mannācai ponnācai peṇṇācai*—the desire for earth, gold and women, he touched with the point of his spear Aruṇakiri's tongue and
+However—he did not shatter his limbs by the terrible fall, but landed softly in the arms of a holy man who just at that moment appeared unexpectedly at the bottom of the gopura and who was none else but the god Murukaṉ himself.
+After having thus saved Aruṇakiri's life he expelled from his heart the threefold craving— *maṇṇācai poṇṇācai peṇṇācai*—the desire for earth, gold and women, he touched with the point of his spear Aruṇakiri's tongue and
-exclaimed: nī *pāṭuka*!
+exclaimed: *nī pāṭuka*!
 Sing!
 Naturally, Aruṇakiri was in no mood to sing, not to mention the fact that he did not know how or what to sing.
-And so Lord Murukaṉ himself sang the first verse beginning with the words *muttaitaru* pattittirunakai *kurupara* "O my guru ... with the lovely smile of your pearl-like teeth!"
+And so Lord Murukaṉ himself sang the first verse beginning with the words *muttaitaru pattittirunakai kurupara* "O my guru ... with the lovely smile of your pearl-like teeth!"

 The next moment Aruṇakiri was a new person.
 Even the physical